CSBSJU/CSCI-239/assignments/lists-in-haskell.md

 must have a common type. `Bool` and `Num` values are distinct, so you can't mix them in a list.
 Integer literals are polymorphic, so Haskell allows them in a list of floating point values.
-The character type in Haskell is called `Char`, and character literals are expressed in single quotes; the String type is actually just a synonym for `[Char]`, and lists of characters are typically expressed as String literals enclosed in double quotes.
+The character type in Haskell is called `Char`, and character literals are expressed in single quotes; the `String` type is actually just a synonym for `[Char]`, and lists of characters are typically expressed as string literals enclosed in double quotes.
 Lists may be empty, and lists may be elements of lists.

+## Part 2: Range constructions

 Specifying all the elements of a list can be difficult and error-prone if the list is long.
 Haskell (like Python) provides several tools for building lists.